Francis Key Pendleton: Personal life

 On July 1, 1885, Pendleton was married to Sarah "Sallie" Marié (1862–1886), daughter of Rachel (née Steward) and Camille Marié and the niece of Peter Marié.
 She died of pneumonia less than a year after their marriage on March 14, 1886.

 On December 10, 1889, Pendleton was married to Elizabeth La Montagne (c.
 1870–1936).
-Elizabeth was the daughter of Augustus La Montagne, the sister of Kate La Montagne (wife of Columbia University president Nicholas Murray Butler), and granddaughter of New York property developer Thomas E. Davis.
-Together, they were the parents of a son, George Hunt Pendleton, who was born in 1895, and who died in 1938.
-His son, a hero of World War I who was decorated by King Albert I of Belgium, was married to Katherine Wyman Porter in 1924.
+She was the daughter of Augustus La Montagne and granddaughter of New York property developer Thomas E. Davis.
+Together, they were the parents of a son, George Hunt Pendleton, who was born in 1895.

-Pendleton died in New York City on July 26, 1930.
+In 1892, Pendleton and his wife were included in Ward McAllister's "Four Hundred", purported to be an index of New York's best families, published in The New York Times.
+Pendleton was a member of the Knickerbocker Club, the Union Club of the City of New York, the Downtown Athletic Club, the Turf and Field Club, the City Midday Club, and the Riding and Meadow Brook Club.
+He was also a vice-president of the Society of the Cincinnati.

+Pendleton was injured in an automobile accident on Riverside Drive in May 1930.
+He died as a result of his injuries on July 26, 1930 in Manhattan, New York City.
 After a funeral at St. Thomas's Church, he was buried at Woodlawn Cemetery in the Bronx.